 According to research firm Fundstrat, it actually has a trade-war exposure percentage of 35.2% (again, anything under 40% is considered low).
 And from a Street perspective, the outlook on RTN is also very bullish right now.

-“Strong broad order momentum, a large Patriot backlog, and untapped financial firepower give RTN extended EPS and cash flow per share growth potential” cheers five-star Cowen & Co. analyst Cai Rumohr.
-He notes that the Harpoon replacement missile bid, a massive $8 billion opportunity, could be decided as soon as fall 2018.
+“Strong broad order momentum, a large Patriot backlog, and untapped financial firepower give RTN extended EPS and cash flow per share growth potential” cheered five-star Cowen & Co. analyst Cai Rumohr.

-Chinese e-commerce giant Alibaba (NYSE:BABA) has a “moderate buy” analyst consensus rating with big upside potential of 30%.
+Chinese e-commerce giant Alibaba (NYSE:BABA) has a “strong buy” analyst consensus rating with big upside potential of 35%.
 The Street is unanimous in its take on BABA as one of the best stocks to invest in right now.

-I say that because in the last ten months, this stock has received no hold or sell ratings from the Street.
+I say that because in the last three months, this stock has received no hold or sell ratings from the Street.
 Just 100% buy ratings.